morbus/button-shy-games-play-bot/docs/for-players/iGuessThisIsIt.md

 ---
 layout: default
-parent: Games
+parent: For Players
 ---

 # I Guess This Is It

-* Buy a physical copy of [I Guess This Is It](https://buttonshygames.com/products/i-guess-this-is-it-1) from Button Shy Games.
+* Buy a physical copy of [I Guess This Is It at Button Shy Games](https://buttonshygames.com/products/i-guess-this-is-it-1).
-* Buy a print & play copy of [I Guess This Is It](https://www.pnparcade.com/products/i-guess-this-is-it) from PNPArcade.
+* Buy a print & play copy of [I Guess This Is It at PNPArcade](https://www.pnparcade.com/products/i-guess-this-is-it).
-* Design by Cezar Capacle & art by Anastasia Khmelevska.

 ## Player interactions